ParadigmShift1259/FRC_Robot_2021/README.md

 #### 1. RobotPy on your Computer
-Make sure you're connected to the internet
+Make sure you're connected to the internet.
 Install robotpy and its third party components for computer development.
-Enter each separately and wait for them to finish
+Enter each separately and wait for them to finish.
 ```sh
 py -3 -m pip install robotpy
 pip3 install -U robotpy[all]
 ```

 #### 2. Python + RobotPy to the roboRIO
-Make sure you're connected to the internet
+Make sure you're connected to the internet.
-Download python, robotpy, and its components for your roboRIO
+Download python, robotpy, and its components for your roboRIO.
 ```sh
 py -3 -m robotpy_installer download-python
 py -3 -m robotpy_installer download robotpy